- Reference Number: HEY-942/2023

-If you experience any side effects whilst taking your Duloxetine (apart from drowsiness which is usually temporary), please reduce the dose back to the level where you had no side effects or discontinue this medicine; however, to discontinue this medicine it is best to reduce the dose slowly over 1 – 2 weeks by missing out a dose every few days.
+If you experience any side effects whilst taking your Duloxetine (apart from drowsiness which is usually temporary), please reduce the dose back to the level where you had no side effects or discontinue this medicine; however, to discontinue this medicine it is best to reduce the dose slowly over 1 – 2 weeks by reducing the dose by 10-20mg every few days.

-If you are concerned about any immediate potentially serious side effects such as a rash or swelling, speak to your GP/Pharmacist/Nurse as you may need to stop this medicine immediately.
-In this situation if you have any doubts/concerns and cannot speak to a health care professional, stop the medicine then seek medical advice at the earliest available opportunity.
+However, if you are concerned about any side effects e.g. if you get a rash, swelling etc, speak to your Doctor/Pharmacist/Nurse as you may need to stop this medicine immediately.
+If you have any doubts/concerns and cannot speak to a health care professional, stop the medicine.
 Some people can stop this medicine suddenly and have no problems; however some people may get withdrawal symptoms if it is stopped suddenly such as insomnia, headache, flu syndrome, anxiety etc which should only last a few days.
 These symptoms are more likely to occur if people have been on this medicine for more than a few months.